PluralKit/PluralKit/docs/content/getting-started.md

 title: Getting Started
 description: A basic tutorial of how to set up the bot.
 permalink: /start

+# Previous page on sidebar is the invite link, prevent that from showing up here
+prev: false
 ---

 # Getting Started